AssuranceMaladieSec/abuse/README.md

 ![logo](https://avatars0.githubusercontent.com/u/35814749?s=200&v=4)

 # Abuse contact:
 *EN version*.
 This repository gives all informations required to be able to exchange with the Abuse security team of the Assurance Maladie.
-Its purpose is to received and investigate potential security and privacy vulnerabilites reports.
+Its purpose is to received and investigate potential security and privacy vulnerabilites reports on services and websites of the Assurance Maladie.

 **Contact:**
 * email: [abuse@assurance-maladie.fr](mailto:abuse@assurance-maladie.fr)